Save Thousands by Refinancing Your Loan, But Not With a Bank!

 http://apps.irs.gov/app/picklist/list/federalRates.html

-Since much of this is tax-speak (and I am not an accountant), you should consult with your accountant to pick an interest rate and work out the details.
+Since much of this is tax-speak (and I am not an accountant), you should consult with your accountant to insure you’re using the correct interest rate.

 Draw Up a Promissory Note